FIND YOUR TITLE IX COORDINATOR

 Before Title IX

 Girls consistently scored lower than boys on standardized tests.
-No one even considered that scores could be affected by the kinds of questions asked, how they were asked or that gender influenced test scores.
+No one even considered that scores could be affected by the kinds of questions asked or how they were asked.
 But they are.

 Since Title IX